Pacific Gateway ~ Your Transportation Route Between North America and Asia

 with significant expansion capacity.

-- Minimum 2 days closer from Shanghai than any
+- Shortest distance from North America to Shanghai than any

 other west coast port.